» 3 months ago

 With a breeding license, players can breed unlimitedly.

-Mares have a two week cool down period after the birth of a foal.
+Mares have a two week cool down period after the birth of a foal; unless the mare is bred again in an after-birth heat cycle.

 Stallions have a two day cool down period after impregnating a mare.